ibm-cloud-docs/Cloudant/operator/deploy_cluster.md

 Number one is mandatory and requires a TLS certificate to always be present.
 You can disable two and three by setting `environment.tls: false` in the `CouchDBCluster` manifest.
 The internal uses of the certificate don't require peer verification.

 The TLS certificates are stored in a Kubernetes secret called `clustername>-cert`.
 If your Kubernetes platform contains a supported certificate manager (currently only OpenShift certificate manager), this certificate is automatically generated.
-You can also provide your own certificate/CA certificate to make client verification easier.
+You can also provide your own certificate or CA certificate to make client verification easier.

 #### Manually specifying a TLS Secret
 {: #specifying-tls-secret-cluster-kubernetes}